psomervuo/protaxfungi/README.md

 # PROTAX output

 After running PROTAX for the set of input sequences, all results are in a single output directory.
-Predicted class labels are in text files and output directory contains an interactive HTML file where the classifications are shown in a taxonomy piechart.
+Predicted class labels are in text files and output directory contains an interactive HTML file where the classifications are shown in a taxonomy pie chart.

 ### The main output is the set of 6 text files which contain the taxonomic classifications for 6 levels from phylumn to species: